adisarip/DS_Project/implementation/README.md

 >- './test/' : Directory containing the test data
 >- Graph.h/cpp : A class implementing the graph algorithm for computing Minimum Spanning Tree.
 >- Node.h/cpp  : A class defining the Process Node and its internal methods.
->- TerminationDetection.cpp : Main file to compute the MST and initiate the termination detection algorithm.
+>- TerminationDetection.h/cpp : Files having all the computations/algorithms for termination detection.
->- Run the command **'make clean; make'** from the parent directory to create the executable binaries.
+>- main.cpp : File having the main() function from the program is initiated.

 ## Input Data Format & Execution Runs